 Participating high school students are given specific role assignments (e.g. Secretary of State, Secretary of Defense, etc.) and are expected to prepare by reading a crisis briefing and researching their assigned job titles.
 To keep discussions challenging and lively all day long, a group of college student “troublemakers” is assigned to interrupt the National Security Council’s deliberation at the roundtable with surprising updates and curveballs.

-The program is enriched with Ambassador Nancy Soderberg and Admiral Jonathan T. Howe, USN (Ret.), each acting as a U.S. President.
-Both have served on the National Security Council and are able to share their experiences and expertise.
+The program is enriched with John Caulfield, former Chief of U.S. Interests in Cuba and Mary Avery, Minister-Counselor with the Department of State each acting as a U.S. President.
+Both have led enriching careers involving international issues and are able to share their experiences and expertise.

 PAST TOPICS INCLUDE: